-We will be only needing a very few balance sheet accounts relating to the entry year.
+We will be only needing very few balance sheet accounts relating to the entry year.

 4. Free Cash Flows

-First, we will just assume that Free Cash Flows every year has the same ratio with Sales.
+First, we will just assume that Free Cash Flow every year has the same ratio as Sales.
 In our LBO model example, we just assumed that FCF is always 50% of Sales every year.

-The difference between FCF and required debt payment will give us Net Free Cash Flows.
+The difference between FCF and the required amount of debt payment will give us Net Free Cash Flows.
 For a company to survive, it needs to maintain a certain level of funding.
 We will have to take that into account in our model.